 Avoid using video introductions.
 Branding can be added at the end of the video.

 Square videos (1:1 aspect ratio) outperformed landscape videos in terms of average engagement, views, and reach, especially on mobile.
 They take up 78% more real estate in the News Feed on mobile than on desktop.

 Mari Smith believes that in 2018, we’ll see an increase in the use of short (around 15 seconds) videos in square and portrait format.
 People are 67% more likely to watch a square video to completion than they are to watch a horizontal one.

 Make sure your videos entertain and feel like content that people will want to share with their friends.

 Find hooks to your products and content that tap into the top topics.
-The easiest are entertainment and heartwarming stories.
+The easiest topics are entertainment and heartwarming stories.

 7. Include a CTA (Call-To-Action)